Quantum Mechanics Relative to a Quantum Reference System: a Relative State Approach: Non-Inertial Effects

+Therefore, comparing (\ref{eq:Re(dTheta)}) and (\ref{eq:1-<dE^2>dt^2}), the real part of the metric $G_{\bar{a}b}$ is related to the second-moment quantum fluctuations of $t$ or the second-moment fluctuations of the effective energy, i.e.

-This is nothing but the Anandan-Aharonov theorem \citep{Anandan:1990fq}.
-Hence, this ``inertial force'' $F_{\bar{a}b}=g_{\bar{a}b}\sim\langle\delta E^{2}\rangle$ can also be regarded as arising from the quantum fluctuations of energy or quantum fluctuations of the clock reference frame.
-We also observe that the breakdown of unitarity caused by the second-order fluctuations of the clock results in an additional ``inertial force'' effect.
+where the negative sign of the difference is due to the timelike signature.
+Hence, this ``inertial force'' $\left\Vert \textrm{Re}(F_{\bar{a}b})\right\Vert \sim\langle\delta E^{2}\rangle$ can also be regarded as arising from the quantum fluctuations of energy or quantum fluctuations of the clock reference frame.
+We also observe that the breakdown of unitarity caused by the second-order fluctuations of the quantum clock and the broadening of spectral lines \citep{Luo:2023eqf} both are coming from the additional ``inertial force'' effect.
 Conversely, the effect of the ``inertial force'' always seems to be associated with changes in the norm of the state vector or the breakdown of quantum unitarity.
-This non-unitarity resulting from the broadening of the quantum clock will be generalized to more general quantum spacetime reference frames in \citep{Luo:2015pca,Luo:2019iby,Luo:2021zpi,2024arXiv240809630L}, and is the fundamental reason of coordinate transformation anomalies, the cosmological constant, and gravity in general quantum spacetime reference frames.
+This non-unitarity resulting from the broadening of the quantum clock or spectral lines will be generalized to more general quantum spacetime reference frames in \citep{Luo:2015pca,Luo:2019iby,Luo:2021zpi,2024arXiv240809630L}, and is the fundamental reason of coordinate transformation anomalies, the cosmological constant, and gravity in general quantum spacetime reference frames.

 Similarly, since the imaginary part of the phase $\varTheta$ and metric $g_{\bar{a}b}$, $\Omega_{\bar{a}b}$ is related to the Berry curvature,

 so the imaginary part describes an infinitesimal phase change of $|X\rangle$, different from that the real part gives rise to the length change of $|X\rangle$ (\ref{eq:Re(dTheta)}) and (\ref{eq:Re(dTheta)-2}).
 The integration along the closed loop $c$ is given by